Clement-Lelievre/puzzle_rush_bot/README.md

 # My puzzle-rush bot
 ![](https://github.com/Clement-Lelievre/puzzle_rush_bot/blob/main/scores_screenshots/2021-05-19_12-56-23.png)

 A bot coded in python that plays puzzle rush on chess.com.
+There is still much room for improvement as this is only a first version.

 OS: Windows 10
 Launched via Powershell.